vtexdocs/known-issues/docs/en/known-issues/Store Framework/when-disabling-native-service-worker-its-not-possible-to-use-a-custom-one.md

 ---
-title: "When disabling native service worker it's not possible to use a custom one"
+title: 'When disabling native service worker it''s not possible to use a custom one'
 id: 1GpzVam1nuGbrKR4Izx6D9
 status: PUBLISHED
 createdAt: 2023-03-14T18:20:55.443Z